bahtiyartan/troia/docs/62Components.rst

    :target: images/components/democomponent2.png
    :align: center

-After saving and calling the dialog, here is the final view:
+After saving and calling the dialog, the final view is below.
+This dialog has two component instances named C1 and C2.

 .. figure:: images/components/democomponent2.png
    :width: 700 px